Adam Moundir

 Adam Moundir (born 26 April 1995) is a Swiss–Moroccan tennis player.
 In June 2019, Moundir switched nationalities on the ITF and ATP to represent Morocco.

-Moundir has a career high ATP singles ranking of 437 achieved on 18 November 2019.
-He also has a career high ATP doubles ranking of 529, which was achieved on 2 March 2020.
+Moundir has a career high ATP singles ranking of No. 437 achieved on 18 November 2019 and a career high ATP doubles ranking of No. 390 which was achieved on 29 May 2023.

 Moundir has represented Morocco at the Davis Cup.